rmera/boo/README.md

 Many of these reflect the fact that I mostly work with rather small, dense datasets.

 * There are only exact trees, and no sparsity-awareness.
+* Several other features in the XGBoost library are absent.
 * In general, computational performance is not a top priority for this project, though of course it would be nice.
 * As mentioned above, the libSVM reading support is very basic.
 * Only classification is supported.
 Still, since its  multi-class classification using one-hot-encoding, and the "activation function" (softmax by default) can be changed, I suspect you can trick the function into doing regression by giving one class and an activation function that does nothing.
 * There is nothing to deal with missing features in the samples.
-* Tests could be (and are being) improved.
 * Documentation (though the tests can be used as examples, as stated below).
 Comments in the code are being improved.
 * Ability to recover and apply serialized models from XGBoost.
 There is the [Leaves](https://github.com/dmitryikh/leaves) library for that, though.
-* A less brute-force scheme for hyperparameter determination.
+* A less brute-force scheme for hyperparameter determination

+On the last point, there is a preliminar, and quite naive version that uses a simple, numerical gradient-based routine to search for parameters.

 # Using Boo

-Hopefully I'll add instructions, for now, take a look at the test file (learn_test.go) to see examples.
+Hopefully I'll add instructions, for now, take a look at the test files (those ending in \_test.go) to see examples.
 The code is --mostly--commented, so the regular Go documentation system should work.
 (I'm working on improving the comments).

  ## On machine learning